-We consider the setting illustrated in Fig. \ref{fig:block_diagram} with discrete memoryless channels, a binary parameter $\theta$, and an average input cost constraint; and we study the trade-off between reliable message communication and efficient channel discrimination in the asymptotic regime (i.e. $n \to \infty$).
-This trade-off is captured in terms of the message communication rate against the two channel discrimination error exponents (i.e. the rate-exponents region).
+We consider the setting illustrated in Fig. \ref{fig:block_diagram} with discrete memoryless channels, a binary parameter $\theta$, and an average input cost constraint; and we study the trade-off between reliable message communication and efficient channel discrimination in the asymptotic regime (i.e., $n \to \infty$).
+This trade-off is captured in terms of the channel coding rate against the two channel discrimination error exponents (i.e., the rate-exponent region).
 Note that the error exponents capture the exponential decay rates of the two types of channel discrimination errors, known as type I and type II errors in the hypothesis testing literature.